poppinlp/js-api-generator/README.md

 The request type such as `post`.
 Ignore upper or lower case.

-#### needs {Array}
+#### needs {Array | Object}

 Default: `[]`

-String in this array will be used as property name to check existent and not empty in request data.
+If this is an array, strings in it will be used as property name to check existent and not empty in request data.
+If this is an object, the key will be used as property name and the value as variable type(or type list) for data check.

+Support variable type check list:

+- String
+- Number
+- Boolean
+- Null
+- Array
+- Object
+- Any

 #### timeout {Number}